-This section is for people who want to find out more about choosing healthier 'food on the go' options.
-There are many occasions when you may buy food on the go, for example when at a train station, airport or petrol station, or simply because you’re pushed for time so you need to grab something in your lunch break or on your way to or from work.
+There are many occasions when you may buy food on the go, for example when at a train station, airport or petrol station, or simply because you’re pushed for time, so you need to grab something in your lunch break or on your way to or from work.

 Whatever the occasion, when buying ‘food on the go’ try to choose carefully.

 A healthy breakfast is important to not only provide you with energy to kick start your day, but it also can help provide essential nutrients, such as fibre, vitamins and key minerals including calcium and iron.
 However, if you’re pushed for time in the morning and find yourself grabbing something on the way to work then try these healthier options:

 - Choose a café or sandwich shop that has healthier choices like wholegrain toast or breakfast cereals, porridge, low-fat yogurts, 100% fruit juices or smoothies with low-fat milk (150ml maximum a day for fruit juice and smoothies) and fresh fruit salads.

 - Keep pastries, sweet muffins and croissants as an occasional treat rather than an everyday choice, as they tend to be high in sugars, saturated fat and calories.

 - If you like bacon/sausage style rolls or sandwiches, you can make some healthier choices.
 If possible, choose a food outlet that grill or bake the meat.
 If you have these only occasionally and enjoy white bread it’s ok once and a while, but if you have these more often, then choose wholemeal bread, and ask for no butter and a small amount of spread.

 Did you know we should be aware of how much processed meat like bacon and sausages we eat?